-This support comes in the form of the resources listed below, AND a series of workshops offered to board trustees and superintendents in their six Alberta zones, which began with a HIGHLY successful 19 January workshop for Zone 2/3 trustees from 29 Boards - click here to view the slide deck!
+This support comes in the form of the resources listed below, a Thought Leaders Forum and a series of workshops offered to board trustees and superintendents in their six Alberta zones, which began with a HIGHLY successful 19 January workshop for Zone 2/3 trustees from 29 Boards - click here to view the slide deck!
 Please contact ACEE executive director Gareth Thomson (Gareth at abcee.org) to request a workshop in your zone.

 "I loved the hands-on approach you used in your presentation, and the chance to review policies

 created by other boards.
 Great stuff!"
 (Cheryl Johner, Ward A Trustee, Edmonton Public School Board)

 We know that every school board in Alberta and Canada supports environmental sustainability, and has already taken steps in this direction.
 We respect the fact that different boards work in different contexts, with different resources, and are all at different stages in their journey towards environmental sustainability.

 School board officials have told us of the strategic value in borrowing from cutting edge initiatives and policies from other jurisdictions, rather than reinventing the wheel.
 As a service to these officials, we offer the following resources.
 Please take a look – then contact us if you would like to add your important resources!

 ‘Outward facing’ programs and initiatives from Alberta and Canada.

 The following websites reveal an impressive array of programs, initiatives, and classroom activities to advance environmental sustainability – prepare to be inspired!